 Microsoft Entra EAM

 An External Authentication Method (EAM) lets users satisfy Microsoft Entra ID's MFA requirements through an external provider.
-This guide covers configuring Incode as an EAM in your Entra environment and describes the use cases this enables.
+This page covers configuring Incode as an EAM in your Entra environment and describes the use cases this enables.

 Prerequisites

-- A Workflow created for the integration
+- A Workflow created for the integration.

-- An active Microsoft Entra ID P1 or P2 subscription
+- An active Microsoft Entra ID P1 or P2 subscription.

-- A Microsoft Entra administrator account with appropriate privileges
+- A Microsoft Entra administrator account with appropriate privileges.

-What This Enables
+Understand What This Enables

-Once Incode is registered as an EAM, it can be used in the following scenarios:
+After Incode is registered as an EAM, it can be used in the following scenarios:

-- SSPR & MFA recovery: Redirect users who forgot a password or cannot satisfy MFA to Incode for biometric and document verification before completing the reset.
+- SSPR & MFA recovery: Redirect users who forgot a password or who cannot satisfy MFA to Incode for biometric and document verification before completing the reset.

 - New-hire onboarding: Verify legal identity before activating Entra credentials for new employees.

-How It Works
+Understand How It Works

 When a user is required to authenticate with Incode, Entra redirects them to an Incode verification session.
 The session requirements are determined by the Workflow linked to the integration.
-Once the session completes, Incode returns a result to Entra to confirm the user's identity.
+After the session completes, Incode returns a result to Entra to confirm the user's identity.

 For use cases that include claims matching, Incode reads the user's profile from the Entra directory and matches verified attributes from their government-issued ID against that record.
 A successful match is required before the Entra action is allowed to proceed.
 If claims do not match, the session is routed to manual review.

-Set Up Guide
+Set Up Entra EAM Integration

-Step 1: Create the Entra EAM Integration in Incode
+Create the Integration in Dashboard

 - Log in to Dashboard.

-- In the left navigation, click Integrations.
+- In the left menu, click Integrations.

-- Click New integration.
+- Click New Integration.

 - From the IAM tab, click Microsoft Entra EAM, then click Continue.